-Upper Tribunal - 2005 and 2010 Appeals
+Upper Tribunal - 2005 and 2010 Roll Appeals

 Appeals which have been referred to the Lands Tribunal, and now transferred to the Upper Tribunal, are of a complex nature or are likely to have national implications.
-Work has however been undertaken to address these, and at 31 March 2024, 1 appeal remains outstanding from the 2005 cycle and 19 appeals from the 2010 cycle.
+Work has however been undertaken to address these.
+During the year, the final remaining appeal from the 2005 Revaluation was resolved.
+At 31 March 2025, 9 appeals from the 2010 cycle remain to be dealt with.

-2017 Running Roll Appeals
+2017 Roll Appeals